 Supervised cadaver dissections will follow the sequence of gross anatomy studies observed in BIOL-227 and BIOL-228.
 Dissections for the semester will begin with a review of previous cadaver dissections.
 Cadaver dissection sequencing will follow this general outline: torso, upper extremity, lower extremity, ventral cavities, head and neck, and finish with the dorsal cavities.
-Fall semester students will present a review of the muscle anatomy to the BIOLhuman gross anatomy.
+Fall semester students will present a review of the muscle anatomy to the BIOL-227 students.
+This course is designed to improve competency in human gross anatomy.